 Home values were up more than five percent last year, and are now higher by more than 30% from the market bottom, set in 2012.

-In many U.S. cities, valuations have eclipsed last decade's peak.
+In many U.S. cities, home valuations have nearly doubled.

 The second cause of the refinance boomlet is that today's mortgage rates have given U.S. households incentive to refinance.